alexjvr1/Velocity2020/03_DepthEstimate.md

 ANGSD calculates Fst in windows.
 To correlate to depth per position I'll make the windows really small.

-For when to use -fold see [here](https://github.com/ANGSD/angsd/issues/259)
+For when to use -fold see [here](https://github.com/ANGSD/angsd/issues/259).

+We need to use -fold when 1) calculating the 2Dsfs AND 2) the fst (fst index pop1.saf.idx pop2.saf.idx -sfs 2Dsfs.idx -fold 1 -fstout pop1.pop2.fold.fst)

+Leaving -fold 1 out in the second part changes the final Fst.

 ```
 #GLs and SAF have previously been estimated for the whole genome.